avaer/ai-agent/README.md

+# avaer's AI Agent Dump

-A random collection of useful embodied AI agent code I wrote.
+A random collection of useful embodied AI agent code I wrote, and actively use in my projects.

 It's not a complete project, but it should be easy to port this over into your own, locally running realtime agent systems.